Vanessa Ifediora

-Vanessa Ifediora is an Irish actor, photographer, and poet.
+Vanessa Ifediora is an Irish actress, photographer, and poet.
 She is known for her roles in Belfast and Derry Girls.

 Early life

 Ifediora was born in Belfast.
 She is of Irish and Nigerian heritage.
 Ifediora lived in Japan for a several years and speaks conversational Japanese.
-She suffers from depression and maladaptive daydreaming, which she treated effectively with the medication escitalopram.
+She has depression and maladaptive daydreaming, which she treated effectively with the medication escitalopram.
 She also took up photography to help with her recovery and is now a freelance photographer.
 Ifediora has spoken about the racism she experienced growing up in Belfast and later when living in Cork.
 She moved to Dublin in 2017, which she described as "a different world" where she encountered less racism.
 She now lives in Belfast.

 Career

 Ifediora studied acting at the Irish Film Academy in Dublin.
 In 2020, Ifediora featured on the single Sowing Acorns by Emma Langford.